Our food labelling

-The traffic lights are a simple and quick way to understand what is in the food you eat and how to balance your daily diet.
-Look for products with green, amber or red coloured labels on the front of the pack.
+This is a simple and quick way to understand what is in the food you eat and how to balance your daily diet.

 Red traffic lights show that a product is high in certain nutrients.
 This doesn’t mean you can’t treat yourself, it just means you should keep an eye on how often you eat them.
 Choosing fewer reds will help you towards a healthier diet.